sofar/how-to-clear/04-deploying.md

 This outputs a file called `release.img` which is directly bootable in Qemu.
 We use the standard `start_qemu.sh` script to invoke Qemu to then invoke the image and redirect the VM output to our local console.
-For this we also need the OVMF.fd file.
+For this we also need the `OVMF.fd` file.
+These can be found in the `files` folder inside the training repository.

 ```
 ~/mix $ sudo ./start_qemu.sh release.img